SoftInstigate/restheart/security/README.md

 # &#181;IAM

-The micro Identity and Access Manager designed for micro services.
+The Identity and Access Manager designed for microservices.

 <hr></hr>